NEIAAC/python-template/README.md

   - Start the extracted bundle `app` by _clicking_ on it.

-  - If the app fails to open, go to [this support page](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac) and select your OS version at the top, then follow the instructions.
+  - You may need to add the app as a security exception, for that you can follow [this support page](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac).

 ## Development 🛠️